openstack/ironic/doc/source/admin/secure-rbac.rst

 other endpoints as it allows for the allocation of physical machines to an admin.
-In this context, there is not already an ``owner`` or ``project_id`` to leverage to control access for the creation process, any project member does have the inherent prilege of requesting an allocation.
+In this context, there is not already an ``owner`` or ``project_id`` to leverage to control access for the creation process, any project member does have the inherent privilege of requesting an allocation.
 That being said, their allocation request will require physical nodes to be owned or leased to the ``project_id`` through the ``node`` fields ``owner`` or ``lessee``.